NY Camp Counselor Shared Child Sex Abuse Material, Police Say

 A second defendant, 20-year-old Charles Gorfain, of Wesley Chapel, Florida, was also charged with possession of an obscene sexual performance by a child in connection with the case.
 It was not immediately clear whether Gorfain had any connection to the camp.

-Authorities did not say whether any of the minors in the alleged material were connected to Tranquillity Camp.
-Daily Voice has reached out for clarification.
+A spokesperson for the Greene County Sheriff's Office declined to confirm whether any of the minors in the alleged material were connected to Tranquillity Camp.

 Sarasohn was arraigned and remanded to the Greene County jail with bail.
 Gorfain was issued an appearance ticket returnable to the Town of Coxsackie.